What's Included in the Price

 Hiring a Licensed Carpenter in VIC

 In Victoria, builders and carpenters must be registered with the Victorian Building Authority (VBA) for domestic building work.
 The relevant registration category is "Domestic Builder (Limited to Carpentry)" or "Domestic Builder (Unlimited)" for larger projects.
+A registered builder is required for any project valued over $10,000.

 Ask for: